hongchris96/hongchris96/README.md

 **hongchris96/hongchris96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 Use Discord much?
-Why not try building one?
-[DisGuy](https://disguy.herokuapp.com/#/)
+Why not try building one? <a href="https://disguy.herokuapp.com/#/" target="_blank">DisGuy</a>

-Wanna have some fun playing a shooter game?
-[Geese Shooter](https://hongchris96.github.io/Geese-Shooter/)
+Wanna have some fun playing a shooter game? <a href="https://hongchris96.github.io/Geese-Shooter/" target="_blank">Geese Shooter</a>

-Hobbies: Tennis, Gym, Art
+Hobbies: 🎾 Tennis, 💪 Gym, ⭐ Art

 <details closed>